brain-score/language/brainscore_language/model_helpers/readme.md

 to get the reprensetation behind the task.

 For more examples of usage of these models, refer to the unit tests in `tests/test_models/test_huggingface.py`.

+### How-to work with `ContainerSubject`:

+See docstring under class definition for details on supported interface.